EN | JP | Last updated: 2026-01

 Chapter 2: Q-Learning and SARSA

-📖 Reading Time: 25-30 minutes 📊 Difficulty: Beginner to Intermediate 💻 Code Examples: 8 📝 Exercises: 5
+Reading Time: 25-30 minutes Difficulty: Intermediate Code Examples: 8 Exercises: 5

 Learning Objectives

-By reading this chapter, you will master the following:
+By completing this chapter, you will be able to:

 # Requirements: